shamsjnr/cashtoken/README.md

 A simple project(tracked in git) containing a simple landing page and a protected profile page.

 ## Installation
-  1. nstall PHP (preferrably version 8.x) on your computer
+  1. Install PHP (preferrably version 8.x) on your computer

   2. Open the command prompt / terminal